Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Trinkets and Phial**
 **Top/Bottom Trinket:** - Set the one to `On-use DPS` that you want to use during Burst, i.e. your on-use damage trinket.
 Set to `On-use HP` to use automatically at 35%
-**Auto Phial of Serenity @ HP%** - Uses your Phial of Serenity automatically at the set Health percentage.
+**Auto Phial of Serenity @ HP%** - Uses your Phial of Serenity automatically at the set and below Health percentage.
 **Auto Summon Steward** - Automatically Summons your Steward in Arena before the doors open so you won't forget your potions.

 **Pet**